Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 Behavior that violates this policy also may violate the laws of the local jurisdiction in which the incident occurred and subject a Respondent to criminal prosecution by the presiding authority.
 An individual can choose to make a report to external law enforcement at any time and doing so does not preclude the individual from making a report to Dartmouth.
 Both processes can be pursued if an individual chooses to do so.
 Dartmouth encourages individuals to report an incident that may be a violation of New Hampshire State Law to local or state authorities.
 Prompt reporting to external law enforcement is important in a criminal prosecution.

 Individuals may also file complaints directly with the NH Commission for Human Rights or the federal Equal Employment Opportunity Commission or the Office for Civil Rights, within the United States Department of Education.
-Their contact information is provided below in section XVI.
+Their contact information is provided below in Section XVI.

 XIV.
 Amendment